darkhoundz/forced-browser/README.md

-# forced-browser
+# Forced browser
-This is a JavaScript code to force the captive portal to open a regular browser such as Chrome, Firefox, Edge, etc.
+Is a JavaScript code that forces the captive portal to open a regular browser such as Chrome, Firefox, Edge, etc. It can be used on a payment gateways/prepaid hotspot.